The Commonplace

 Key Points

-• Administrative tasks: 75–80% disruption/substitutability.
+• Administrative tasks: 75–80% disruption/substitution risk.

-• Knowledge transmission (lectures, content delivery): 75–80% substitutability.
+• Knowledge transmission (teaching/content delivery): 75–80% substitutable by AI (personalized, scalable).

-• Research literature synthesis: 70–75% automation potential.
+• Research literature synthesis: 70–75% automation potential (rapid synthesis, hypothesis generation).

-• Critical thinking development and ethical reasoning: ~70–75% human centrality (only ~25–30% substitutable).
+• Critical thinking and ethical reasoning: remain largely human-centered (70–75% human centrality).

 Data & Methods